act-rules/act-rules.github.io/pages/design/rule-design.md

 title: Rule Design
 ---

 The WCAG-ACT-RULES-CG rule design builds on WCAG 2.x and its supporting documents.
-To achieve the goals the following approach is based on [ACT Rules Format 1.1](https://www.w3.org/TR/act-rules-format/):
+To achieve the goals the following approach is based on [ACT Rules Format](https://www.w3.org/TR/act-rules-format/):

 1. **[Rule properties](#rule-properties)**: Define the test subject and its environment.
 Includes identifier, name, type and description, as well as other meta data.